Friday, 10th October 2008

 Could we have some larger puzzles please?

 If you're a registered user, you should see a link to the 'Beast Of The Month' on the home page.
-This is a 40x30 puzzle which you can print off and attempt to solve 'offline'.
-Because the puzzle is so large, it's not possible to display it interactively in the same way as the other puzzles here, so pen and paper is the best solution.
+This is a 40x30 puzzle which you can either solve in your browser or print off to solve 'offline'.

 If I do a puzzle more than once, will my time be recorded?